 1. About ZenMate (Overview)

-It offers compatibility to popular devices and operating systems, while still providing plug-ins for Opera, Google Chrome, and Mozilla Firefox browsers.
+It is compatible to most popular devices and operating systems, not forgetting to provide plug-ins for Opera, Google Chrome, and Mozilla Firefox browsers.

-Sadly, ZenMate’s policy of maintaining complete logs of user activity is a complete deal-breaker.
+Unfortunately, ZenMate’s activity of maintaining or keeping a complete logs of user activity is a complete deal-breaker.

 Streaming – Does ZenMate Work with Netflix?